 The makers of BodyTite are quick to point out that their device is approved by the U.S. Food & Drug Administration (FDA), but that doesn’t necessarily mean it’s the best or most effective option for fat removal.
 To find out just what kind of BodyTite results you can expect, our research team took a look at the clinical evidence that is available concerning radiofrequency assisted liposuction.

 Each participant completed a customer satisfaction survey.
-In addition, two independent plastic surgeons examined photographs taken of the participants before surgery and six months afterward.
+Also, two independent plastic surgeons examined photographs taken of the participants before surgery and six months afterward.
 They evaluated the results based on the quality of the contour and the tightness of the skin.

 The patients rated the procedure as follows: